diaspd/daily-diet-api/README.md

 </br>

 ## 📄 Project
-💰 An API project with Nodejs + Fastify, database in sqlite and query builder Knex, made to create meals, get them.
+💰 An API project with Nodejs + Fastify, database in sqlite and query builder Knex, made to create meals, edit, get and delete them.

 <br></br>